Here is what you need to look for: Wells Fargo & Company (WFC)

 Sponsored

-The company’s shares, operating in the sector of Financial managed to top a trading volume set approximately around 19156394 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Financial managed to top a trading volume set approximately around 29252336 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 The Analysts eye on Wells Fargo & Company (WFC)